Stop Possession of Animal Fighting Paraphernalia

 What if I own these items for a legal purpose?

-Please support Representative Todd Stephen’s legislation HB 164 to ban the possession of animal fighting paraphernalia.
+Please ask your state senator to support Representative Todd Stephen’s legislation HB 164 to ban the possession of animal fighting paraphernalia.